Las Vegas Boulevard: Las Vegas Strip

 The Boulevard leaves the city of Las Vegas at Sahara Avenue and assumes its unofficial name the Las Vegas Strip for the next 4 mi.
-This portion of Las Vegas Boulevard begins a few blocks to the north at the Stratosphere (the only major Strip hotel/casino sited within the Las Vegas city limits) and runs through Winchester and Paradise, with the Strip technically ending at Russell Road.
-This is the section of the road most people are familiar with; it is home to casino megaresorts with their world-famous lights, huge video signs, and other attractions.
+This portion of Las Vegas Boulevard begins a few blocks to the north at The Strat (the only major Strip hotel/casino sited within the Las Vegas city limits) and runs through Winchester and Paradise with the Strip technically ending at Russell Road.
+This is the section of the road most people are familiar with; it is home to casino megaresorts with their world-famous lights, huge video signs and other attractions.
 It is designated as an All-American Road.
 Just past the end of "The Strip", the road passes the Welcome to Fabulous Las Vegas sign (located in the median) as it abuts the western edge of the Harry Reid International Airport property.
 The sign is often considered the south end of the Strip.

 "South Strip" is now used to describe the section of Las Vegas Boulevard between Russell Road and Blue Diamond Road.
-Along this stretch, development thins out, except for newer shopping malls, hotels, resorts, casinos and condominiums (such as South Point Hotel & Casino and The Grandview at Las Vegas) as the Boulevard continues to travel south, just to the east of Interstate 15.
+Along this stretch, development thins out, except for newer shopping malls, hotels, resorts, casinos and condominiums (such as South Point Hotel, Casino & Spa and The Grandview at Las Vegas) as the Boulevard continues to travel south, just to the east of Interstate 15.

 After passing the M Resort, the Boulevard enters rural desert areas.
 It continues to parallel Interstate 15 and eventually arrives at Jean.
-South of Jean, the road ceases to be a major artery for a stretch of several miles before resuming just north of Primm, where it runs alongside two of the resort's hotels and shopping mall; just short of the Nevada/California state line, the road changes its name to Lotto Store Road and becomes a local road.
+South of Jean, the road ceases to be a major artery for a stretch of several miles before resuming just north of Primm, where it runs alongside two of the resort's hotels and shopping mall; just short of the Nevada/California state line, the road changes its name to Lotto Store Road (appropriately serving a convenience store across the state line whose only purpose is to sell California State Lottery tickets to Nevadans), then loops around the shopping mall as Fashion Outlet Way before ending at Primm Valley Boulevard.